 Our skills are unique, and finely-tuned.
-We create high quality, hand-crafted herbal remedies that enhance people's health, spirit, and well-being.
+We create high quality, hand-crafted herbal products that serve people's health, spirit, and well-being.
 Over 70% of the herbs we use are grown in our certified biodynamic gardens.
 Our extracts, teas, oils, salves, elixirs, and cremes are available throughout North America.

-We believe that hand-made herbal remedies, healing gardens, and biodynamic practices promote health, spiritual awareness, and wholeness for individuals and communities and for our Planet Earth.
+We believe that handmade herbal products, well-tended herb gardens, and biodynamic practices promote health, spiritual awareness, and wholeness for individuals and communities and for our Planet Earth.

 Deb is an herbalist, gardener, teacher and author of The Woman's Handbook of Healing Herbs and How to Move Like a Gardener.
-Raised in a small town in western Maine, Deb began organic gardening and studying the medicinal uses of herbs at age 16 alongside the internationally known medical herbalist Mary Bove.
-Deb's faith in the healing qualities of plants includes a desire to make organic herbs easily accessible to women and families living in rural areas.
+Raised in a small town in western Maine, Deb began organic gardening and studying the therapeutic uses of herbs at age 16 alongside the internationally known herbalist Mary Bove.
+Deb's faith in the beneficial qualities of plants includes a desire to make organic herbs easily accessible to women and families living in rural areas.

 With a strong background in finance and business administration, Amanda joined the team in 2015 to manage Avena's finances and bookkeeping system.
 While she's perfectly comfortable in the world of numbers, she's most at home in the plant world and can often be found tending her garden or stirring her dye pot of plant-based colors.